The 9 Payroll Best Practices For Small Businesses

 One of the most critical payroll best practices is to make sure your business has a positive cash flow before estimating the amount of your gross revenue to put toward payroll expenses.
 Once you’ve adopted a few strategies to increase your cash flow, it will make much more sense to then go ahead and carve out a rough (while you’re starting out) percentage of funds you should be spending on payroll.

-It’s not the end-all, be-all number, but as a small business owner, you should be keeping your payroll below 30 percent of your total gross revenue funds.
+It’s not the end-all, be-all number, but as a small business owner, you should keep your payroll below 30 percent of your total gross revenue funds.
 Staying at (or preferably below) this number will still make it realistic for your business to manufacture its products and provide its services without confronting negative cash flow numbers.

 The great part about planning on a set amount of funds to put toward payroll is that you can always scale that amount up or down in the future.
 You and your HR and/or payroll manager can decide to move funds around if you notice that you’re spending too much or too little on payroll after a few months.
 Your business will enjoy increased profitability once you have methods to keep your cash flow positive and you’re certain how much to spend on payroll.

-3) Keep Track Of Dates & Deadlines
+3. Keep Track Of Dates & Payroll Tax Deadlines

 Collecting and completing your employees’ payroll documentation won’t do much good if you miss deadlines for submission.
 The Department of Labor has strict requirements about when and how small businesses must submit payroll documents.
 You and your company are at risk of being dinged with brutal fines if you neglect to pay attention to these deadlines.